-The research group Computational Communication Science is dedicated to the analysis of digital media content and communication processes as well as the associated changes for individuals and society.
+The Computational Communication Science Group is dedicated to the analysis of digital media content and communication processes as well as the associated changes for individuals and society.

 The research group operates at the combination between communication science and computer science, following a strong interdisciplinary approach.
 The main research interest lies in the fields of (Cognitive) Biases in Digital Media and Social Consequences of Online Media Use.

 In addition to traditional methods of communication science, computational methods will be applied, improved, and evaluated.

 The Computational Communication Science Group primarily investigates the usage of digital media and its effects on individuals and society.
 In addition to classical communication science methods, the group focuses on the application and evaluation of computational approaches in communication studies.

 Cognitive and Algorithmic Biases in Digital Media